-- Participants in all extracurricular activities shall not possess, actively seek, solicit, supply or be under the influence of tobacco, alcohol, steroids, or other illegal drugs, lookalike drugs, or possess drug-related paraphernalia. - 2.
-Participants shall practice good citizenship in all environments by respecting the property and the rights of others. - 3.
-Participants shall realize the existence of and be held accountable for the individual rules as outlined by the coach/sponsor as well as those outlined in the Code of Conduct.
+- 1. Participants shall not possess, actively seek, solicit, supply or be under the influence of tobacco, alcohol, steroids, illegal drugs, look-alike drugs, or possess drug-related paraphernalia.
+(Category A) - 2.
+Participants shall practice good citizenship in all environments respecting the property and the rights of others.
+(Category B) - 3.
+Participants are held accountable for rules outlined in the Code of Conduct as well as by the coach/advisor.